The Blank Slate Internet

 If nature does not yield completely to

-reductionism then such an examination should produce computing interfaces that
+reductionism then such an examination should produce computing

 are not now anticipated by the current mainstream of information